 Dark Side of the Moon: The Magnificent Madness of the American Lunar Quest

 The massive moon craze of the 1960s was sold on a promise of a positive influence on the economy, on politics, and on American culture.
 It certainly made a considerable cultural impact at the time, but since that first step the American space program has been as barren as the satellite it landed on.
-Today on Focus, professor of modern history Gerard DeGroot joins us to discuss whether it was as big a leap for mankind as Armstrong suggested.
+Was the lunar landing big as big a leap for mankind as Armstrong suggested?
+On this Focus program, David Inge interviews Gerard J. DeGroot, Professor of Modern History, University of St. Andrews; author of Dark Side of the Moon: The Magnificent Madness of the American Lunar Quest.